bobbaluba/rlcg/readme.md

 Sometimes it is useful to backtrace from a current random number to the previous ones without storing them along the way.
-This implementation stores only a 64-bit state internally, so memory the memory footprint is extremely small.
+This implementation stores only a 64-bit state internally, so the memory footprint is extremely small.